mariosotil/river-framework/README.md

 - Supports only five basic elements to work with a Notes database (session, database, document, view, iterator)
 - Anyway, you can still use the native Java library to do things like modify the ACL or work with RichText items.
 - Supports local and remote sessions (DIIOP)
-- Auto recycling the Notes objects
+- Auto recycling of Notes objects
 - Has an object cache
 - Supports field size > 32K
 - Good to develop standalone Java programs, Servlets or XPages programs